To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 Note: The digital signature will expire in 15 minutes; regenerate the signature using the same procedure.
 There are two ways to generate a digital signature:

-Using the executable JAR file will eliminate a majority of authentication issues.
+Using the executable Java Archive (JAR) file eliminates a majority of authentication issues.

-Pass the following header keys to authenticate your API call:
+Pass the following header keys to authenticate drop ship vendor (DSV) API call:

 Name | Description | Required | Example |